Murs (rapper): Career

 Murs formed 3 Melancholy Gypsys with fellow Alexander Hamilton High School classmates Scarub and Eligh.
 The group became friends with Mystik Journeymen, and joined them in the Living Legends collective in 1996.
 His solo debut album, F'Real, was released on Veritech in 1997.

 Alongside Slug, Murs has been part of the group Felt since 2002.
 The End of the Beginning, his debut album on Definitive Jux, was released in 2003.
 Murs released Murs 3:16: The 9th Edition, an album entirely produced by 9th Wonder, in 2004.
 After another collaborative album with 9th Wonder, Murray's Revenge, in 2006, Murs signed a contract with Warner Bros., his debut album for the label being Murs for President.
 It was preceded by Sweet Lord which was given away free to fans.

 Murs released Varsity Blues 2, a follow-up to his Varsity Blues EP, with production duties handled by Aesop Rock, Terrace Martin and Droop-E, in 2011.
 He released This Generation, a collaborative album with Fashawn, in 2012.

-Murs was invited by Sacha Jenkins, a hip hop journalist, to join the group The White Mandingos, a collaboration between Jenkins and Bad Brains bassist Daryl Jenifer.
-They released their first album, The Ghetto is Tryna Kill Me, on June 11, 2013 under the Fat Beats record label.
+Murs was invited by Sacha Jenkins, a hip hop journalist, to join the group the White Mandingos, a collaboration between Jenkins and Bad Brains bassist Daryl Jenifer.
+They released their first album, The Ghetto is Tryna Kill Me, on June 11, 2013, under the Fat Beats record label.

 On February 7, 2014, it was announced via Tech N9ne's Facebook page that Murs was signed to his record label Strange Music.
 Later that year, Murs teamed up with fellow Strange Music members Mayday! to drop the !Mursday¡ album as his first release on the label.
 He then released Have a Nice Life on May 18, 2015, Captain California on March 10, 2017, and A Strange Journey into the Unimaginable on his birthday in 2018 – all through Strange Music.
 In between projects, Murs partnered once again with 9th Wonder to create Brighter Daze, which was released on December 31, 2015.

+After leaving Strange Music officially on March 9 2019, Murs teamed up once again with 9th Wonder to release their album together The Iliad Is Dead & The Odyssey Is Over.
+Since then, he has released multiple collaborative projects and singles, including Thees Handz with the Grouch and Love & Rockets Vol. 2: The Declaration.
+On June 10 2022, Murs announced his impending retirement, but still intends to give the fans one more album before this, speculated to be a third volume in the Love & Rockets series.

 Personal life

 Murs has one adopted child.
-He remarried and had another child in April 2018.
-He and his wife also have a third son.
+He and his wife had three more children.
+He and his wife have also lost and buried a child.
 He is an advocate for gay rights; the video for his song "Animal Style" features his character kissing another man.

 Murs is known as a fan of comic books; there are videos on the internet of him at Midtown Comics in New York City.